 Court-appointed adjudication is a process whereby parties to a conflict are reassigned to a court appointed agent.
 If the agent is called a “mediator”, this can be a confusing title if mediation is not used.
-The agent assigned by the court is tasked with finding the most expedient solution within the definition of the court’s jurisdiction, but these agents are not required to utilize mediation techniques.
-They are acting in the best interest of the court, which are not necessaily the same as what couples need.
+Here are some different methods commonly utilized.

 Adjudication: To help save on time and resources in the court, a case is heard by the agent who makes a determination of the outcome.
 This method is akin to a surrogate judge, which can be helpful if a court date cannot be scheduled soon enough for the parties and the issues are easily conveyed.
 This can be cost effective as well, especially for cases where the adjudicator is an expert for all sides of the conflict and an ongoing relationship between the parties is not expected nor desired.

 Arbitration: Similar to adjudication, but the arbitrator is entrusted to resolve the conflict for the parties involved, based on the information provided.
 The substance and data of the conflict are heard by this agent, who then analyses the information, develops outcome options, and makes a recommendation to the court.
 It takes time to understand an issue outside the court room, which is a benefit to a busy judge inside.
 This process aims to provide an outcome where the trusted agent can speak for all concerned to the court.